deruloop/GMBNPlayer/README.md

 # GMBNPlayer
-Video Player that fetches videos from the GMBN YouTube channel
+Video Player app that fetches videos from the GMBN YouTube channel.
+The project features an MVVM architecture with Coordinator pattern to handle navigation.